Amar Kaleka: Graduate school career – Savannah College of Art and Design

-Kaleka graduated with a MFA in Film and Television production in 2009 with the submission of his thesis entitled: Crouching India, Hidden China: A Glimpse Into the Global Entertainment Marketplace.
+Kaleka graduated with a MFA in Film and Television production in 2009 with the submission of his thesis entitled: Crouching India, Hidden China: A Glimpse into the Global Entertainment Marketplace.

 An excerpt of the thesis reads:

 For many reasons Hollywood has enjoyed a century of dominance in the worldwide film industry.
 Though it continues to thrive, trends and technologies are threatening the comfortable position that Hollywood has been accustomed to holding.
 Production and markets outside of California are continually growing, and studios are beginning to respond to the cultural shift.
 While Hollywood has organization and experience on its side, international entertainment industries are training their slingshots on the American Goliath.

 Baby Blues, also known as Cradle Will Fall (2008)

 Before he finished school, he was hired to co-direct his first feature film, Baby Blues, which had a $1.1 Million dollar budget.
 The executive producer was Andy Meyer from Fried Green Tomatoes and The Breakfast Club.
 The other director, Lars Jacobson was the writer of the project, while Kaleka edited the film.
-Both, Kaleka Jacobson produced the project and found distribution.
+Both, Kaleka and Jacobson produced the project and found distribution.

 The summary of Baby Blues is the following:

 On a secluded family farm, a mother suffers a psychotic break due to postpartum depression, forcing the eldest son to protect his siblings from the mother they have always known and loved.

 The film went on to run for a week in theaters, and then sold on DVD for many years gaining some critical acclaim with horror film fans.